- Education and business administration programs ranked by U.S. News and World Report.

 - Students can receive customizable corporate training opportunities.

 Founded in 1897 as the State Normal School, UMass Lowell now ranks among the top 200 U.S. research universities, with nearly $70 million supporting the school's research and development.
 UMass Lowell includes six colleges and offers over 170 degree opportunities, while graduates of these programs earn, on average, $105,000 annually.
 In short, graduates of UMass Lowell receive a lucrative and nationally recognized degree.
+Through the UMass Lowell Blackboard platform, students are able to pursue numerous online degree programs.

-University of Massachusetts, Lowell's Accreditation, Tuition, and Admissions Info
+UMass Lowell Tuition, Accreditation, and Admissions Info

 - Undergraduate, online students: $380 per credit